 A family-owned and operated confined animal and/or poultry farm should be subjected to only those anti-pollution laws enforced by the Oklahoma Dept. of Agriculture, Food & Forestry (ODAFF).
 State law and ODAFF rules on confined animal and poultry operations should not be more restrictive than federal law, rules and regulations.
 We encourage reasonable, yet effective, standards for protection of underground and surface water from confined animal and poultry operations.
-We support ODAFF obtaining delegated authority for the National Pollution Discharge Elimination System (NPDES).
-We support state funding to achieve the implementation of delegated authority.
+We support ODAFF maintaining the delegated authority for the EPA National Pollution Discharge Elimination System (NPDES).
+We support state funding for this delegated authority.